 - The first Parasite Susan encounters in The Cat Lady, Doctor X, describes a woman's screams as like 'poetry without words' and dances merrily as he tortures her.

 - Anghel, in Hatoful Boyfriend, aspires to write manga.
 One of the villains in his Forbidden Epic says "What a nice voice you cry out with!" in a drama CD.

-- Played with in Girl Genius.
-The "Red Playroom" in Castle Hetrodyne has a machine that generates screams.
+- Played with here.
+The "Red Playroom" in Castle Heterodyne has a machine that generates screams.
 With all kinds of adjustments, volume, guilt-innocence, agony-ecstasy, sad-mad, etc.

 - Goblins plays this straight with Dellyn Goblinslayer, as with Riss, who considers taking an interest in the suffering of other to be a natural survival mechanism.
 On the other hand, Kore narrowly avoids this one.
-Sure, he tortures Chief just to make him scream, but there's a practical reason: to lure the other goblins out of hiding so he can kill them too.
+Sure, he tortures Chief just to make him scream, but there's a practical reason: to guilt the other goblins into coming to the rescue so he can kill them too.

 - Umbria/Zaedalkah from Our Little Adventure.
 In one of her first appearances in the comic, she commented that the worst thing about Hold Person is that her paralyzed victims can't scream when she stabs them.

 - Milder example in Schlock Mercenary.
 Captain Tagon certainly seems to be enjoying bringing a smug perp down a notch by destroying their recording equipment and chance at selling videos of their space parkour, and declares the resultant inelegant bawling to be 'sweet, sweet music.'

 - SCP Foundation 469, "The Many Winged Angel", which feeds off noise.